 According to CPR’s experience within the provision of support to resettled refugees, access to healthcare by beneficiaries of international protection worsened within the context of the pandemic given the overburdening of healthcare services.
 According to the publicly available information, such difficulties are common to the whole population and not particular to refugees.

-Priority groups for Covid-19 vaccination are defined based on a combination of factors such as age and pre-existing conditions (in addition to essential workers).
+Priority groups for COVID-19 vaccination were defined based on a combination of factors such as age and pre-existing conditions (in addition to essential workers).
 Asylum seekers and refugees living in living in communitarian facilities are considered a group with increased risk of infection and outbreaks (e.g., elderly homes) and, as such, prioritised.
-Vaccination at CPR’s Reception Centres occurred in the beginning of the 2021.
+Vaccination at CPR’s Reception Centres occurred throughout 2021.

 Article 73(1) Asylum Act.